-With diverse and unique neighborhoods throughout the city, you should take your time to look around and find a neighborhood that feels right for you.
-Consider how close it is to your school, public transportation, necessities like grocers, laundromats, parks, and cultural attractions.
+With a diverse range of neighborhoods throughout the city, it's important to look around and find a neighborhood that feels right for you.
+While searching, consider factors such as proximity to your school, public transportation, necessities like grocers, laundromats, parks, and cultural attractions.

 The cost of housing varies greatly throughout the city.
 You could easily spend much more than the following ranges depending on the neighborhood you choose, but these average amounts should give you an idea of what many teachers find.

 - Single: $1,100 - $2,200 per month, depending on neighborhood.

 - Shared: $750 - $1,500 per month, depending on neighborhood.

 Finding an Apartment

 Finding an apartment in the city often takes some time and dedication.
 When you’re ready to begin your search, check out the City’s ten tips for finding an apartment.
 Landlords often require specific documentation before they’ll rent an apartment to you, so be prepared with the following:

 - Bank statements for your checking and savings accounts

 - Funds for a partial deposit and/or credit check fee